arezayan/arezayan/README.md

 - 👀 I’m interested in developing fluid dynamic codes
 - 🌱 I’m currently learning openFOAM & Python 3.x
 - 💞️ I’m looking to collaborate on fluid flow and turbulence.
-- 📫 How to reach me ...
+- 📫 reach me by arezayan87@gmail.com

 <!---
 arezayan/arezayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.